Effective results on the size and structure of sumsets: Introduction

+The proofs of Theorems \ref{thm: effectuve Khovanksii simplex case} and \ref{thm: structure simplex case} look seemingly very different from the work in \cite{CG20}.
+Our method manipulates $A$ directly using additive-combinatorial language; Curran and Goldmakher, being inspired by Ehrhart theory, used generating functions such as $S(t) := \sum_{N \geqslant 0}\vert NA\vert t^N$), and `raised the dimension' by examining further properties of subsets of $\mathbb{Z}^{d+1}$ generated by $\{(a,1): \, a \in A\}$.

+However, the two approaches are in fact closely related.
+The central notion of our method for the simplex case is that of a `$B$-minimal element', see Definition \ref{Definition B minimal} below; this is equivalent to the notion of `minimal elements' defined in \cite{CG20}, at the end of page 7 and in the remark following the statement of Proposition 4.1 of that paper.
+There are also analogies between some of our preparatory lemmas and partial results in \cite{CG20}, which will be discussed in Sections 3, 4, and 5 below when they occur.

+Our improvement over \cite{CG20} comes from refining an additive combinatorial lemma concerning the $B$-minimal elements, related to the Davenport constant of the group $\mathbb{Z}^d/\Lambda_{B-B}$.
+The key results are Lemmas \ref{lem:savingofH} and \ref{Lemma: simplex davenport style argument} below.
+In fact, it would have been possible to derive Theorems \ref{thm: effectuve Khovanksii simplex case} and \ref{thm: structure simplex case} directly by inputting the conclusions of Lemmas \ref{lem:savingofH} and \ref{Lemma: simplex davenport style argument} into the relevant parts of the argument of \cite{CG20}, following a translation into the generating function language of \cite{CG20} (the details are discussed after Lemma \ref{Lemma: simplex davenport style argument} below).
+However, we think there is extra value in showing how the analysis from \cite{CG20} can be phrased -- efficiently -- in a classical additive-combinatorial language.

+Having discussed the similarities to \cite{CG20}, it should be stressed that the main work of this paper -- all parts of the proof of Theorem \ref{thm:effectiveKhovanksii}, and the technical heart of the proof of Theorem \ref{thm main theorem} -- is not related to any part of \cite{CG20}.
+These novel elements comprise the majority of the present work. \\

+The structure of the paper is as follows.
 In the next section we briefly discuss the 1-dimensional case, and in the three subsequent sections, the simplex case.
 In Section~\ref{6}, we prove the effective Khovanskii theorem (Theorem~\ref{thm:effectiveKhovanksii}).
 In Section~\ref{5} we then prove the effective structure result (Theorem~\ref{thm main theorem}); this part may be read essentially independently of the previous section, although there is one piece of quantitative linear algebra in common.
 An appendix collects together some facts from the theory of convex polytopes (which are useful in Section \ref{5}).\\

+\textbf{Acknowledgements}: We would like to thank the anonymous referees for their detailed analysis of the manuscript, and for making several suggestions which refined the final bounds. \\